choppymaster/shone-bot/README.md

 # Shone-Bot
-Discordbot which have errors and errors.
+A discord bot which is written in node.js and uses discord.js as the Base module.

 ## Installing
 ### Step 1: Cloning the repository and installing node.js & yarn